 Creepy crawlies are a staple to the Halloween heebie-jeebies, and I’m obviously no stranger to them either.
 There are some creepy insects, though, that I’m super thankful I don’t have to deal with, even if some of them are completely harmless.
 Here are 10 of the creepiest insects found around the world (and some even in your backyard):

 Such an appropriate name for a surprisingly harmless bug.
-Although it really does look like a scorpion with wings, the stinger, despite popular belief, is harmless, and the terrifying tip of their heads only pose a threat to human cadavers.
+Although it really does look like a scorpion with wings, the stinger, despite popular belief, is harmless, and the terrifying tip of their heads only poses a threat to human cadavers.

 2. Goliath Birdeater

 This is narrowly the second-largest tarantula in the world and, thankfully, is native only to South America.
 Though it happens rarely, and only with smaller birds like hummingbirds, this terrifying tarantula earned its name genuinely.
 Some who have been brave (or dumb) enough to eat the eight-legger have said it tastes like shrimp.
 I think I’ll stick to real shrimp for my shrimp fix.

 3. Assassin bug

 Let this serve as a cautionary tale to you: Assassin bugs are found everywhere in the continental United States: that includes Florida.
 They can’t kill you, but their bite is extremely painful.
 If you see one of these wheel-shaped terrors, it’s best to steer clear.
 But don’t kill them!
 They tend to prey on invasive and harmful species such as caterpillars and Japanese beetles.

 Do I need to explain these guys?
 Certainly, you’ve seen them before, in your basement, or that weird unfinished room on your top floor.
 Harmless as they are, they still trigger a fight or flight response in me every time I see one.